slembcke/slembcke.github.io/_drafts/WaveSim.md

 Interactive water ripples in Metroid Prime
 {: style="text-align: center"}

 This is where fourier based water simulation comes in using Fast Fourier Transforms, or FFTs.
 It gives you an intuitive way to perform much fancier filtering, and without a lot of extra cost!
-Instead of treating the grid like a bunch of locations that have waves in them somehow, the fourier transform lets you convert the grid to a list of waves, and then back into a grid.
-This makes it easier to handle some of water's unique characteristics.
+Instead of treating the grid like a bunch of locations that have waves in them somehow, the fourier transform lets you convert the grid to a list of waves, work with those, and then convert them back into a grid.
+It's much easier to handle some of water's unique characteristics this way.
 For example, unlike sound or light, water waves don't all move at the same speed.
 Long waves move faster than little waves giving water it's unique pulsing look as the different waves interact in complicated ways.
 Jump Trajectory has a nice overview video about how they [implemented the FFT technique](https://www.youtube.com/watch?v=kGEqaX4Y4bQ) in Unity.
 It's an excellent video, but it's light on the details and assumes you already know how FFTs work.
 That's what I'd like to fill in with this article.

 ![Ocean waves in Assasin's Creed](images/waves/acbf-water.jpg) {: style="text-align: center"}